Micro Country Road Trip

 April 21 — Adios

 Early bird gets the worm!
 I had a morning flight and said bye to my dad as he prepared to continue his trip up north to Paris.
 The airport was empty, and it took less than 20 minutes to get through.
-Bring your own snacks, as airport options are limited.

 Overall thoughts

-Consider using public transit instead of renting a car—especially in well-connected areas.
+• Consider using public transit instead of renting a car—especially in well-connected areas.
 It’s often cheaper and less stressful.

-If you’re planning to drive through France, be sure to order a Crit’Air sticker in advance (it can take a week or more) and get an International Driver’s Permit.
+• If you’re planning to drive through France, be sure to order a Crit’Air sticker in advance (it can take a week or more) and get an International Driver’s Permit.
 Let’s keep it legal, folks.

-Use euro toll calculators to estimate costs ahead of time—some French toll roads can get pricey, and surprise fines are the worst kind of souvenir.
+• Use euro toll calculators to estimate costs ahead of time—some French toll roads can get pricey, and surprise fines are the worst kind of souvenir.
 I used TollGuru.
 If you have an additional two to three hours to add to your route, you can use Google Maps’ “no tolls” feature to avoid these.